Mpumalanga

-Mpumalanga (/əmˌpuːməˈlɑːŋɡə/) is one of the nine provinces of South Africa.
+Mpumalanga (/əmˌpuːməˈlɑːŋɡə/; Mepumalanga) is one of the nine provinces of South Africa.
 The name means "East", or literally "The Place Where the Sun Rises" in the Nguni languages.
-Mpumalanga lies in eastern South Africa, bordering Eswatini and Mozambique.
+Mpumalanga lies in eastern South Africa, bordering Eswatini and Mozambique and accounts for 6.3% of South Africa's total land area.
 It shares borders with the South African provinces of Limpopo to the north, Gauteng to the west, the Free State to the southwest, and KwaZulu-Natal to the south.
 The capital is Mbombela.

-Mpumalanga was formed in 1994, when the area that was the Eastern Transvaal was merged with the former bantustans KaNgwane, KwaNdebele and parts of Lebowa and Gazankulu.
-Although the contemporary borders of the province were formed only at the end of apartheid, the region and its surroundings have a history that extends back thousands of years.
-Much of its history and current significance are as a region of trade.
+Mpumalanga was formed in 1994 at the end of apartheid, when the area that was the Eastern Transvaal was merged with the former bantustans KaNgwane, KwaNdebele and parts of Lebowa and Gazankulu.
+Much of the history and current significance of the region are as an area of trade.